vidaud/seta/seta-doc/docs/user-guide/methodology.md

 \
 \
 \
-SeTA follows two distinct steps for the creation of the knowledge base: Document collection, cleaning and storage and Text analysis and modelling.

 ## Corpus preparation

-The corpus of SeTA comes from the following European Union Bodies: EUR-LEX, CORDIS, JRC PUBSY, EUROPARL.
+The corpus offered with SeTA comes from the following European Union sources: EUR-LEX, CORDIS, JRC PUBSY, EUROPARL.

 All the texts collected are in English only (except for some older legal texts where multiple languages are interleaved on the same page).